luketucich/mergeSort-Recursion/README.md

 ## The Takeaway

-Creating the Merge Sort Generator helped me understand different ways to solve the same problem.
-By implementing the merge sort algorithm, I learned about the strengths of recursive approaches and how to efficiently handle array operations in JavaScript.
+Creating the Merge Sort Generator deepened my understanding of various problem-solving approaches.
+Implementing the merge sort algorithm showcased the strengths of recursive methods and efficient array handling in JavaScript.

 **Key points:**

-- **Divide and Conquer:** Split the array into smaller subarrays, sort them individually, and then merge them back together in order.
+- **Divide and Conquer:** Split the array into smaller subarrays, sort them individually, and merge them back in order.

-- **Recursive Method:** Utilized recursion to break down the problem into smaller, more manageable parts, enhancing my grasp of recursive thinking in JavaScript.
+- **Recursive Method:** Used recursion to break down the problem into manageable parts, enhancing my grasp of recursive thinking in JavaScript.

-- **Code Clarity:** Balanced clear and readable code with performance considerations, ensuring the implementation is both understandable and efficient.

-- **Problem-Solving:** Enhanced my ability to approach sorting problems methodically and implement effective solutions using algorithmic strategies.
+- **Merging Process:** Faced confusion about how arrays are merged by appending the smallest values from each subarray one by one until they were empty.
+An online visualizer clarified that the algorithm takes the smallest value from the front of each array during the merge.

-Overall, this project improved my skills in algorithm design, recursive programming, and writing clean and efficient JavaScript code.
+Overall, this project enhanced my skills in algorithm design, recursive programming, and writing clean, efficient JavaScript code.

 ## Usage